ShipStream/middleware/README.md

 </plugin>
 ```

+### Hiding actions

+By specifying a plugin method name in either an `<if>` or `<unless>` node for the action the presence of the
+button in the user interface can be disabled to hide actions that are not applicable.
+For example, you
+could hide a "Upgrade Plugin" button if the upgrade has already been performed by adding a node
+`<unless>hasUpgradeBeenPerformed</unless>` and implementing a method with the same name which returns true
+if the upgrade has already been performed.

 ## Cron Tasks

 If just hacking on a plugin, you do not need to schedule a crontab task; you can just run the cron task methods